angular/angular/adev/src/content/guide/di/dependency-injection-context.md

 # Injection context

 The dependency injection (DI) system relies internally on a runtime context where the current injector is available.
-This means that injectors can only work when code is executed in this context.
+This means that injectors can only work when code is executed in such a context.

 The injection context is available in these situations:

-* Construction (via the `constructor`) of a class being instantiated by the DI system, such as an `@Injectable` or `@Component`.
+* During construction (via the `constructor`) of a class being instantiated by the DI system, such as an `@Injectable` or `@Component`.
 * In the initializer for fields of such classes.
 * In the factory function specified for `useFactory` of a `Provider` or an `@Injectable`.
 * In the `factory` function specified for an `InjectionToken`.
-* Within a stack frame that is run in a injection context.
+* Within a stack frame that runs in an injection context.

-Knowing when you are in an injection context, will allow you to use the [`inject`](api/core/inject) function to inject instances.
+Knowing when you are in an injection context will allow you to use the [`inject`](api/core/inject) function to inject instances.

 ## Class constructors

-Everytime the DI system instantiates a class, this is done in an injection context.
-This is being handled by the framework itself.
-The constructor of the class is executed in that runtime context thus allowing to inject a token using the [`inject`](api/core/inject) function.
+Every time the DI system instantiates a class, it does so in an injection context.
+This is handled by the framework itself.
+The constructor of the class is executed in that runtime context, which also allows injection of a token using the [`inject`](api/core/inject) function.

 <docs-code language="typescript" highlight="[[3],[6]]">
 class MyComponent  {